dart-lang/site-www/CONTRIBUTING.md

 Besides editing
 [/src/_guides/language/language-tour.md](https://github.com/dart-lang/site-www/blob/master/src/_guides/language/language-tour.md)
-(which you can find by clicking the GitHub icon at the top right of the page), you'll also need to edit [/examples/misc/lib/language_tour/variables.dart](https://github.com/dart-lang/site-www/blob/master/examples/misc/lib/language_tour/variables.dart).
+(which you can find by clicking the GitHub icon at the top right of the page), you'll also need to edit the `var-decl` region of [/examples/misc/lib/language_tour/variables.dart](https://github.com/dart-lang/site-www/blob/master/examples/misc/lib/language_tour/variables.dart).

 If you create a PR but forget to edit the Dart file,